Daoist-W/spring-kafka-microservices-demo/README.md

 # Spring Kafka Microservice Demo

-This repository contains a simple Spring project that demonstrates how to use Kafka to build a microservice.
+This repository contains a simple Spring project that demonstrates how to use Kafka to build a data pipeline.
 The project consists of the following modules:

 `producer`: sends messages to Kafka.
 `schema`: defines the schema for the messages sent to Kafka.